kubernetes-sigs/gateway-api/docs-src/concepts.md

 The `Gateway` spec defines the following:

-*   `GatewayClass` used to instantiate this Gateway.
+*   The `GatewayClass` used to instantiate this Gateway.
-*   Listener bindings, which define addresses and ports, protocol termination, TLS-settings.
-Listener configuration requested by a Gateway definition can be incompatible with a given `GatewayClass` (e.g. port/protocol combination is not supported)
+*   The Listener bindings, which define addresses and ports, protocol termination, and TLS settings.
+The Listener configuration requested by a Gateway definition can be incompatible with a given `GatewayClass` (e.g. port/protocol combination is not supported).
+*   The Routes, which describe how traffic is processed and forwarded.

-Listener configuration requested by a Gateway definition can be incompatible with a given GatewayClass (e.g. port/protocol combination is not supported).
-In this case, the Gateway will be in an error state, signaled by the status field.
+If the Listener configuration requested by a Gateway definition is incompatible with a given GatewayClass, the Gateway will be in an error state, signaled by the status field.
-Routes, which point to a set of protocol-specific routing served by the Gateway.
-A Gateway can point directly to Kubernetes Service if no advanced routing is required.

-#### Deployment models
+### Deployment models

 Depending on the `GatewayClass`, the creation of the `Gateway` could do any of the following actions: